FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/_index.md

 ...
 ```

-To get a parameter description as well as defaults and type of input, add `content=detail`:
+To get a parameter description as well as defaults and type of input, add content=detail:

 ```
 > **help cmd=CFTSEND, content=detail**